AlessioZangarini/ProgettoTirocinio/readme.md

 ## Troubleshooting
 This section is for addressing eventual errors in the running of the program, known errors are:

-1. Error code;  ``` ProgettoTirocinio/fabric-samples/test-network/network.sh: not found``` :
+1. Error code:  ``` ProgettoTirocinio/fabric-samples/test-network/network.sh: not found``` :
-    - this happens when the WSL ambient is not set/installed correctly
+    - this happens when the WSL environment is not set/installed correctly
     - you need to:
         - close the WSL2 terminal
         - re-open it and run the commands: